|

 carrier...and therefore is a true silver grullo according to

-definition, but who would term him a silver just by looking at him?
+equation.
+But who would term him a silver just by looking at him?
 We'd say he's

 beautiful, but we wouldn't call him silver. :-) Another